 Combinatorial Cell Culture™ forms the basis of the company’s CombiCult™ system for high throughput screening of stem cell differentiation protocols.
 CombiCult™ allows researchers to rapidly identify novel protocols which are highly efficient and/or cost-effective, and free of undesirable media components such as serum or growth factors.

-Plasticell forms collaborations with industry partners to use CombiCult™ in the production of rare cell types for research or therapy applications.
+Plasticell forms collaborations with industry partners to use CombiCult™ in the production of rare cell types for research or cheap valium for sale uk therapy applications.
 The company leverages the technology internally to produce assays for the discovery of small molecule regenerative drugs using a further proprietary technology, CombiScreen™.

 Plasticell is a privately held, London-based biotechnology company using innovative, high throughput stem cell technologies and novel drug discovery platforms to dissect the mechanisms leading to differentiation of stem cells, the master cells responsible for tissue development and repair.
 Plasticell’s research focus is to discover small molecule drugs that regenerate tissues of the body.
 The company also forms industry alliances by partnering its Combinatorial Cell Culture™ technology for high throughput stem cell differentiation to derive cell lines and reagents for research and therapy applications.
 For more information please visit the company’s website: